chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_aws_download.md

 aws s3 cp --no-sign-request s3://cryoet-data-portal-public/10000/TS_026/Tomograms/VoxelSpacing13.48/CanonicalTomogram/tomogram_metadata.json ~/Downloads/

 ```
-The file should appear in your specified directory and the output in terminal/command prompt should be something like:
+The file should appear in your specified directory and the output in terminal / command prompt should be something like:
 ```
 download: s3://cryoet-data-portal-public/10000/TS_026/Tomograms/VoxelSpacing13.48/CanonicalTomogram/tomogram_metadata.json to ./tomogram_metadata.json
 ```

 In the above example, the download happened very quickly because the file was only about 1 kB in size.
 However, typical tomograms are multiple GB, so expect downloading to take 30-60 mins for a single tomogram for a given run, but downloading could take as long as days depending on the number and sizes of the files.

+## Optimize Download Speed

 You can optimize your download speed by configuring your AWS CLI with the below command, which will increase your transfer rate to ~50 MB/s if your connection has sufficient bandwidth.
 ```